OlivierSohn/hamazed/BACKLOG.md

 we need to declare some sources having fixed delays (else, here, the latency compensation will try to adapt to the server sending events earlier)

+see comments on 'playOnceFrom' and 'playOnce'

 - report "midi was too late" errors to the console, from the nrt thread using a flag.

 - implement EngineAndRamps as a Computable (see TODOs in voice) it will make "perfect MIDI timing" easier to implement, and will allow using the envelopes instead of the channel to xfade.
+It will also make the orchestrator's job easier because it will be possible to schedule envelopes precisely.
 We will need one (single-request) channel per ramp, instead of one multi-request channel for all.

 Support delays in soundengine: